overture-stack/prelude/README.md

 # CSV to Elasticsearch Processor

-A Node.js command-line tool for efficiently processing and indexing CSV files into Elasticsearch.
-This tool features progress tracking, batched processing, and detailed error reporting.
+A Node.js command-line tool made for the prelude architecture as a simple utility for processing and uploading CSV files into Elasticsearch.

 ## Features